-We produce an annual communications calendar, encompassing regional and national activities such as the Sustainable Health and Care Campaign and Clean Air Day.
+We produce an annual communications calendar, encompassing regional and national activities such as Clean Air Day and Green Great Britain & Northern Ireland Week.
 This helps us structure and plan each month's communication activities in line with designated themes.
 We support our communications strategy with a monthly Trust-wide sustainability newsletter, staff interest groups and an active events programme.
 Information on the main areas of activity is shared on the Trust intranet, and we also share information via the internet pages.